Swagger vs Postman for API Documentation (2025 Comparison)

 | Best For | API-first teams, structured design | QA engineers, testers, quick prototyping |

-✅ When to Use Each Tool
+When to Use Each Tool

-🧠 Why Not Use Both?
+Why Not Use Both?

-Combine both for full API lifecycle management:
+Combine both tools for complete API lifecycle management:

-📌 Final Recommendation
+Final Recommendation

 Enjoyed this article?